Copilot-Language/copilot/README.md

 use CBMC to prove that two back-ends generating C generate semantically equivalent C, to help detect bugs in C back-ends.

-For compiling it with CompCert, you need to install it, with its Standard C library (more at http://compcert.inria.fr/ ).
+For compiling it with CompCert (activated by default for SBV backend), you need to install it, with its Standard C library ( http://compcert.inria.fr/ ).

 Copyright, License
 ==================